What is a Facelift?

 Your results will show themselves more and more as your swelling decreases.
 Still, full results may not be seen for a few months, as swelling can come and go, especially later in the day.

-As for your results, they are permanent.
-But it’s important to remember that your skin and underlying tissues will continue to age.
+As for your results, they are long lasting.
+It’s important to remember that your skin and underlying tissues will continue to age.
 Many patients have a smaller procedure again in five to 10 years to update results.

 Schedule a consultation